jumoyz/uopeople/README.md

 # UoPeople
-University of the People Programming Assignment Repository
+University of the People
+Computer Science (CS)
+All Programming Assignments